alexeyinkin/eb-1a/2-petition/README.md

 #### Deriving the Subsections from The Policy Manual

-In [The Policy Manual](https://www.uscis.gov/policy-manual/volume-6-part-f-chapter-2), navigate to the first criterion.
+In [The Policy Manual](https://www.uscis.gov/policy-manual/volume-6-part-f-chapter-2), navigate to the first criterion ("Awards").
 These logical points are explicitly mentioned:
 - ***"First, USCIS determines if the person was the recipient of prizes or awards."***
 This produced the first subsection for me.